Board of Directors

 Alex is a returning mentor to Stowe Story Labs programs.

-Her latest script won Best Feature Screenplay at the 2017 Broad Humor Film Festival, and she placed in the following competitions: Nicholl Fellowship (quarterfinalist); Page (Top 25 in Comedy) and Austin Film Festival (second rounder).
-She has participated in the Squaw Valley’s Screenwriting Conference, the Stowe Story Labs’ Narrative Lab as well as its Writer’s Retreat program.
+Her screwball comedy BURYING THE LEAD won Best Feature Screenplay at the 2017 Broad Humor Film Festival, and she has placed in the following competitions: Nicholl Fellowship; Page (Top 25 in Comedy) and Austin Film Festival.
+She has participated in Squaw Valley’s Screenwriting Conference, the Stowe Story Labs’ Narrative Lab as well as its Writer’s Retreat program.

-She’s executive produced over a half-dozen films, including LITTLE SISTER (SXSW, starring Addison Timlin, Ally Sheedy and Peter Hedges, and named by “The New Yorker” as the best film of 2016); 1985 (SXSW, starring Cory Michael Smith, Virginia Madsen and Michael Chiklis) and F*CKING PEOPLE (starring Noel Wells, Samira Wiley and Josh Radnor).
+She’s executive produced over a half-dozen films, including SWORD OF TRUST (SXSW, dir.
+Lynn Shelton; starring Marc Maron), LITTLE SISTER (SXSW, dir.
+Zach Clark, starring Addison Timlin, and named by “The New Yorker” as the best film of 2016) and 1985 (SXSW, dir.
+Yen Tan, starring Cory Michael Smith).

-As an entertainment lawyer, she’s represented A24, Tadmor Entertainment, Erwin Brothers Entertainment and others on a variety of projects, including I CAN ONLY IMAGINE, SUMMER ’03, THROUGH THE GLASS DARKLY and ONLY.
-Davis serves as the President of the Board of Directors for The Sidewalk Film Center + Cinema and sits on the board of the Alabama Jazz Hall of Fame.
+As an entertainment lawyer, she’s represented A24, Plan B Entertainment, Tadmor Entertainment, Erwin Brothers Entertainment and others on a variety of projects.
+Davis serves as the President of the Board of Directors for The Sidewalk Film Center + Cinema and on the board of Stowe Story Labs.